CostaBru/knapsack/README.md

 - The exponential algorithm for ``T`` independent dimensions unbounded 1-0 knapsack problem.
 The counting and non increasing order cases were solved in polynomial time.
 A non exact greedy algorithm was introduced for general case.

+- The greedy ``M`` independent dimension knapsack algorithm that exponential in reduced ``N`` that depends on given constraint.

 - The ``M`` equal-subset-sum of ``N`` integer number set that is exponential in ``M`` only.

 - The algorithms for multiple knapsack that is exponential in numbers of knapsacks.

-- ``M`` strict partition problem.
+- ``M`` strict partition problem solver.
 The run time complexity is exponential in number of partition.
 That algorithm runtime is ``M`` times slower than the subset sum problem.

 - Test cases and iteration reports.